hsnice16/hsnice16/README.md

 </div>

 -->
-Himanshu Singh is a recently graduated student.
+Himanshu Singh is a 2022 graduated student.
 He has done his bachelor's in Computer Science honors.

 He has a keen interest in Web Dev and has contributed to the Open Source Projects under [GirlScript Summer of Code](https://gssoc.girlscript.tech/) and [Hacktoberfest](https://hacktoberfest.digitalocean.com/).
 He has also completed an internship at an early-stage startup where he developed the whole front-end for their Proof Of Concept.